DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   has a limited size ``uint16_t``.
   It will be moved and extended as ``uint32_t`` in DPDK 21.11.

+* cryptodev: The interface between library and drivers will be marked as internal in DPDK 21.11.

 * eventdev: The structure ``rte_event_eth_rx_adapter_queue_conf`` will be extended to include ``rte_event_eth_rx_adapter_event_vector_config`` elements and the function ``rte_event_eth_rx_adapter_queue_event_vector_config`` will